shayonj/pg_easy_replicate/README.md

 - PostgreSQL 10 and later
 - Ruby 2.7 and later
 - Database user should have permissions for `SUPERUSER`
+- Both databases should have the same schema

 ## Limits